pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 ### You can start over expertly

-If you want just one step to remember, start both your Terminal Window Tab Panes with:&nbsp; `python3 turtling.py --yolo`

-It turns out you can start up both of your Terminal Window Tab Panes in the same way.
+If you want just one step to remember, you can tell the Shells in both of your Terminal Window Tab Panes to start up in the same way.
+You always just say:&nbsp; `./turtling.py --yolo`

-The second one figures it out is second and runs as a Chat Pane, not as a Drawing Pane
+The second Pane figures out it arrived in second place and runs as a Chat Pane, not as a Drawing Pane

-For our game to work, you have to start both Terminals inside the same Folder.
+For our Game to work, you have to start both Panes inside the same Folder.
 You can tell the Shell to tell you which Folder you chose with:&nbsp; `pwd`

-If you do try to run our game from a different Folder, you'll see it say something like
+If you do try to run our Game from a different Folder, you'll see it say something like
 > ... can't open file ...
 [Errno 2] No such file or directory

+### You can quit for now and start back up again later

-When you're done playing, you can always just shut the Windows.
+When you're done playing, you can always just shut the Windows

-If you just shut Browser Windows, that works fine.
+If you just shut Browser Windows, then that works fine.
-But if you just shut Terminal Windows, then sometimes your Terminal will refuse to play our game again until after your next Restart of your Op Sys.
+But if you just shut Terminal Windows, then sometimes your Terminal will refuse to play our Game again until after your next Restart of your Op Sys.
-Expert Shell people can work out combinations of 'ps aux |grep -i Turtling' and 'kill -9' that will let you play again without restarting your Op Sys
+Expert Shell people can work out combinations of 'pwd' and 'cd' and 'ps aux |grep -i Turtl' and 'kill -9' that will let you play again without restarting your Op Sys

 ### Please believe we've gone wrong

 You're meeting with us here in our early days.
-If you quit reading before we stop talking at you, then we've gone wrong.
-That's when you know you've tested our Doc and our Doc failed you.
+If you quit reading before we stop talking at you, then we've gone wrong, for our Doc has failed you.
-We'd love to have you tell us exactly how far you got, please
+We'd love to have you tell us exactly how far you got before we went wrong, please

 ## You can just try things